 We are now ready to assess whether sellers compete more or less aggressively when selling to large or small buyers.
-We start by focusing on the expected price conditional on search, ρ (Lemma 2).
+We start by focusing on the expected price conditional on search, $\rho$ (Lemma 2).

-Proposition 4 In equilibrium, the expected discriminatory price conditional on search, $\rho^d(q)$, is (i) decreasing in q if $\varepsilon(c_1^) > \varepsilon(c_0^)$; (ii) increasing in q if $\varepsilon(c_1^) < \varepsilon(c_0^)$; and (iii) independent of q if $\varepsilon(c_1^) = \varepsilon(c_0^)$.
+Proposition 4 In equilibrium, the expected discriminatory price conditional on search, $\rho^d(q)$ , is (i) decreasing in q if $\varepsilon(c_1^) > \varepsilon(c_0^)$ ; (ii) increasing in q if $\varepsilon(c_1^) < \varepsilon(c_0^)$ ; and (iii) independent of q if $\varepsilon(c_1^) = \varepsilon(c_0^)$ .

 Sellers compete more aggressively for buyers who are expected to search more.
 But, is it always the case that, conditional on search, sellers expect large buyers to search more?
 The answer is no. To understand why, let us decompose a buyer's willingness to search in two components: the gains from search and the costs of search.
 On the one hand, the gains from search are higher for bigger buyers given that any potential price savings achieved through search are proportional to q.
 We refer to this as the "gains-from-search effect".
 On the other hand, even if all buyers have ex-ante equal expected search costs, their decisions to engage in search convey different information regarding their search costs.
 Precisely because small buyers stand to gain less from search, sellers expect those small buyers who engage in search to have relatively lower search costs.
 We refer to this as the "signalling-through-participation effect".
-Thus, whether sellers expect large or small buyers to search more, conditional on search, critically depends on the interplay between these two countervailing effects.21
+Thus, whether sellers expect large or small buyers to search more, conditional on search, critically depends on the interplay between these two countervailing effects.

-19Note that the elasticity can also be expressed as $\varepsilon(c) \equiv cr(c)$, where r = g/G is the reverse hazard rate.
-The elasticity is decreasing in c if $\partial r/\partial c = -r/c$, i.e., the reverse hazard rate has to be sufficiently decreasing in c.
+&lt;sup>19Note that the elasticity can also be expressed as $\varepsilon(c) \equiv cr(c)$ , where r = g/G is the reverse hazard rate.
+The elasticity is decreasing in c if $\partial r/\partial c < -r/c$ , i.e., the reverse hazard rate has to be sufficiently decreasing in c.
 For G log-convex, the elasticity is everywhere increasing.

-20As shown in the Appendix, this guarantees that the slope of the schedule $1 - G(c_1)/G(c_0)$ is either negative or, if positively sloped, its slope is never above 1.
+&lt;sup>20As shown in the Appendix, this guarantees that the slope of the schedule $1 - G(c_1)/G(c_0)$ is either negative or, if positively sloped, its slope is never above 1.

-If the first quote is free (as in Burdett and Judd, 1983), participation is not an issue.
-In this case, the equilibrium condition is simply $\rho = 1 - G(c_1)$.
+&lt;sup>21 If the first quote is free (as in Burdett and Judd, 1983), participation is not an issue.
+In this case, the equilibrium condition is simply $\rho = 1 - G(c_1)$ .
 It is easy to see that in this case a unique equilibrium always exists.
-Furthermore, the equilibrium comparative statics show that bigger buyers always search more and firms always compete more
+Furthermore, the equilibrium comparative statics show that bigger buyers always search more and firms always compete more fiercely to serve them.
+Thus, the fact that the search participation decisions are endogenous is crucial to assess the comparative statics of prices as a function of consumers' size.